cpq/bare-metal-programming-guide/README.md

 	rm -rf firmware.*
 ```

-A complete project source code you can find in [minimal](minimal) folder.
+A complete project source code you can find in [step-0-minimal](step-0-minimal) folder.

 ## Blinky LED